 Clinical Trial Input: Pfizer engages with members of patient organisations to gather their input on the feasibility and design of clinical trials, including on the development of protocols and endpoints, informed consent, and other clinical trial documents.

 Setting Industry Standards: Pfizer has collaborated with the National Institute for Health Research (NIHR) on the NIHR Patient Engagement in Clinical Development Service, a national way of working to ensure patients have the opportunity to help shape clinical research.
-This recognises patients as experts of their own conditions, and enables their voices to be heard more clearly and deeply, ultimately leading to better healthcare outcomes and more successful clinical trials.
+This recognises patients as experts of their own conditions, and enables their voices to be heard more clearly and deeply, ultimately leading to more successful clinical trials and better healthcare outcomes.

 End of Study Information and Plain Language Summaries: Pfizer was the first biopharmaceutical company to return plain-language clinical trial data to patients, and we are working to expand our leadership in this area.
-Starting with all Phase II & Phase III studies that initiated in 2014, Pfizer will offer summaries of the trial findings to participants in easy-to-read, non-technical language, in countries where regulations will allow it.
-These summaries review why the study was done, how it was done, and the results.
-These “Plain Language Summaries” were first piloted in the US in 2009 with four studies, and they have been well-received by trial participants.
+Starting with all Phase II & Phase III studies that initiated in 2014, Pfizer will offer summaries of the trial findings to participants in easy-to-read, non-technical language, in countries where regulations permit.
+These summaries describe why the study was done, how it was done, and the results generated.
+These “Plain Language Summaries” were first piloted in the US in 2009 with four studies, and they have been well received by trial participants.

 How patients, researchers, and the health care system benefit